google/patents-public-data/README.md

 ## Creating a Patent Landscape

 The figure 1 shows the high level flow to create a patent landscape.
-We'll walk through each of these in turn in the notebook below.
+We'll walk through each of these in turn in the accompanying Jupyter Notebook.

 ![Fig 1.
 High Level Flow of Automated Patent Landscaping](figs/flow.png)

 ## Requirements